Valentina Tereshkova: Vostok 6

 After the successful launch of Vostok 5 on 14 June, Tereshkova began final preparations for her own flight.
 On the morning of 16 June 1963, Tereshkova and her backup Solovyova were both dressed in spacesuits and taken to the launch pad by bus.
 Following the tradition set by Gagarin, Tereshkova also urinated on the bus tire, becoming the first woman to do so.
 After completing her communication- and life-support checks, she was sealed inside the Vostok.
 After a two-hour countdown, Vostok 6 launched faultlessly, and Tereshkova became the first woman in space; she remains the only woman to have flown into space solo, and, at 26 years of age, the youngest.
 (Note: Gherman Titov is the youngest man to have flown into space: he was 25.)
-Her call sign on this flight was Chaika (Чайка); in commemoration, this name was later bestowed on an asteroid, 1671 Chaika.
+Her call sign on this flight was Chaika.
+In commemoration, this name was later bestowed on an asteroid, 1671 Chaika.
 After her launch, she radioed down:

 It is I, Seagull!
 Everything is fine.
 I see the horizon; it's a sky blue with a dark strip.
 How beautiful the Earth is ... everything is going well.

 Vostok 6 was the final Vostok flight and was launched two days after Vostok 5 which carried Bykovsky into a five-day mission.
 The two vessels spent three days in orbital planes 30° apart and, during Tereshkova's first orbit, approached each other to within 5 km.
 Although they were able to communicate by radio, neither could be sure if they saw each other.
 Cameras placed inside both the spacecraft transmitted live footage that was broadcast on Soviet state television.
 Tereshkova also maintained a flight log and took photographs of the horizon, which were later used to identify aerosol layers within the atmosphere.

 In this single flight, she logged more flight time than the combined times of all American astronauts who had flown before that date.
 Her mission was used to continue the medical studies on humans in spaceflight and offered comparative data about the effects of space travel on women.
 Although Tereshkova experienced nausea and physical discomfort for much of the flight, she orbited the earth 48 times and spent 2 days, 22 hours, and 50 minutes in space.

 As planned in all Vostok missions, Tereshkova ejected from the capsule during its descent at about four miles above the Earth and made a parachute landing 385 mi north-east of Karaganda, Kazakhstan at 8:20 am UTC on 19 June.
 Bykovsky landed three hours after her.

 Tereshkova later disclosed that she encountered challenges in managing her parachute due to violent gusts of wind.
 However, she landed safely but received a bruise on her nose, then she had dinner with some local villagers in the Altai Krai who helped her to get out of her spacesuit.